-- -- strengthening cooperation in science and technology; and - -- addressing concrete economic problems, particularly "graduation" and sugar. - 3.
-Following through on the CBI is more vital than ever.
+- -- strengthening cooperation in science and technology; and - -- addressing concrete economic problems, particularly "graduation" and sugar. - than ever.
 The CBI is critical to our position in Central America and the Caribbean and provides a point of contact to Venezuela and Colombia.
 Efforts to bridge the gaps between the Commonwealth Caribbean and Spanish America should be intensified.
 The U.K. should be pressed to increase its economic assistance and defer new moves to grant independence to Caribbean dependencies or decrease military protection to Belize and other former colonies.